LOCATION

 Hudson Wilson with his 7 1/2 lb bass caught from the pier on Lake Ely and his sister, Lauren (summer, 2001)

 Two new and exciting Donavan Club lakes (Snag, & Swamp) opened for fishing on 1 June, 2003.
 Lake Inez Inez lost all of its water in the drought of 2006.
-It has been restocked and opened for fishing on 1 Jan.
-2009.
-Lake Inez is a Catch & Release lake...keep no fish from this lake!
+Lake Inez has been drained and is now part of the Wetlands for Wildlife Program ... an effort to help migratory waterfowl (Nov.
+2010).

 Manager Wilson and guide Alfredo on Treasure Lake, Cuba, 2009